Student Responsibility for Registration

 Underloads may impact a student-athlete's NCAA eligibility or an international student's visa.

 Changes in Registration (Drop/Adds)

-Registration changes may be processed through the second week of the semester without charge and without withdrawal grades.
+Registration changes may be processed through the second week of the semester without withdrawal grades, although a fee will be charged for changes after 5:00 p.m. of week one of each term.
 Specific dates for the drop/add period are published in the academic calendar.